BelledonneCommunications/linphone-android/README.md

 ## Firebase

-To enable firebase in Linphone, just add your 'google-service.json' in project root and you key in 'res/values/non_localizable_custom.xml'
+To enable firebase in Linphone, just add your 'google-service.json' in project root, add your key at 'push_sender_id' and add 'firebase' at 'push_type' in 'res/values/non_localizable_custom.xml'

+## Google

+To enable google push in Linphone, remove 'google-service.json' file if it exist, add your key at 'push_sender_id' and add 'google' at 'push_type' in 'res/values/non_localizable_custom.xml'

 # TROUBLESHOOTING